qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 * :guilabel:`Flash features`, highlighting the matching features.
 This is a handy way to identify a feature without selection or using the Identify tool.
-  Note that the flash does not alter the map canvas extent and would be visible only if the feature is in within the bounds of the current map canvas.
+  Note that the flash does not alter the map canvas extent and would be visible only if the feature is within the bounds of the current map canvas.

 .. index::
    single: Identify features